 My PhD research examined the process and outcomes of policy coordination in the governance of a limited but politically charged competence in the European Union: culture.
 It looked at the Open Method of Coordination (OMC) working groups associated with the Council of the European Union’s 2011-2014 Work Plan for Culture and used Priority A’s (cultural diversity, intercultural dialogue, and accessible and inclusive culture) groups as case studies.
 I studied both how the OMC works as well as what outcomes it produces.

-I approached my research from the theoretical perspective of sociological new institutionalism and drew on insights from the literatures on policy learning and multi-level governance.
+I approached my research from the theoretical perspective of sociological new institutionalism and also drew on insights from the literatures on policy learning and multi-level governance.
 I used a combination of research methods, including document analysis, semi-structured interviews with key actors, and participant observation.

 My findings make contributions to several multi-disciplinary areas of academic research.
 They add most directly to the literatures on EU cultural policy, specifically on the processes and outcomes of policy coordination in the field, and contribute a new sectoral case study to the existing literature on the OMC.
 They also make broader contributions to the study of cultural policy (in particular cultural policy approached from a political science/public policy perspective), policy learning, and European governance and integration.